 For example, unless you have just won big on the lottery, you wouldn’t go out of your way to give someone (maybe other than family) a gift that costs far more than the one they give you.
 To do so creates embarrassment and discomfort.

-Want to be among the first to hear about new additions and developments to this site?
-Then sign up for email updates
+Want to be sure to hear about new additions and developments to this site?
+Sign up for email updates.

 Yes, please keep me updated